HadoukenIO/js-adapter/tutorials/Application.scheduleRestart.md

-Instructs the RVM to schedule one restart of the application.
+Instructs the RVM to schedule one restart of the application once upon a complete shutdown.
 # Example
 ```js
 async function scheduleRestart() {